How Can I Sell My Condo Fast in 2023?

 #1 Selling Fast

 The greatest advantage of selling your condo to a real estate investor is to be able to sell it fast.
-A real estate investor typically conducts their due diligence within a day, during either the walk-through of your condo or by simply looking at the revenue and expenses.
+A real estate investor typically conducts residential property due diligence within a day, during either the walk-through of your condo or by simply looking at the revenue and expenses.

 The deal is able to move ahead quickly and I have seen deals close within a week when condos are sold to real estate investors